harrycresswell/mood/README.md

 If you prefer to start your project with demo content, then replace your /content folder with `themes/mood/exampleSite/content`.

+## Tagging content

+When using the `hugo` command to create new post, the post archetype will populate the front matter of your new post with tag examples.
+Simply replace these tags with your own.

 ## Managing menu items

 Configure your menu items in the _config.toml_ file.